GedRamdev/C-Calculator/README.md

-# PlatformSupportEngineerAssignment
+# CSharp Calculator
- Homework assignment for the Platform Support Engineer Position
+ This calculator was created using Unity and the C# programming language